Hardware requirements

 {% hint style="info" %}

-In case Snow Owl is planned to be used with resource-intensive workloads (large code system upgrades, frequent classification of terminologies, bulk authoring) an 8 vCPU / 4 GB Elasticsearch cluster might not be sufficient.
+If Snow Owl is planned to be used for resource-intensive workloads (large code system upgrades, frequent classification of terminology, bulk authoring), an 8 vCPU / 4 GB Elasticsearch cluster might not be sufficient.
 Consider increasing the size of the hosted Elasticsearch instance gradually, so that finding the sweet spot will be straightforward.

 {% endhint %}